diadata-org/decentral-feeder/README.md

 This document outlines the procedures for deploying the `diadata/decentralized-feeder:<VERSION>` containerized application.
 Replace `<VERSION>` with the desired version (e.g.`v0.0.5`) when deploying.

-For the most recent Docker image tags, please refer to the following link: https://hub.docker.com/repository/docker/diadata/decentralized-feeder/general
+For the most recent Docker image tags, please refer to public docker hub: https://hub.docker.com/repository/docker/diadata/decentralized-feeder/general
 ## Requirements